>

 1. First Call Resolution

-• Customer service teams with high EI resolve 75% of customer issues on the first call, compared to 50% for teams with low EI (Source: ICMI)
+• Customer service teams with high Emotional intelligence resolve 75% of customer issues on the first call, compared to 50% for teams with low EI (Source: ICMI)

 • First call resolution rates improve by 15% when customer service representatives are trained in emotional intelligence (Source: Forrester Research)